 The chicken run can be as colorful and as fancy as you like, or just a simple safe haven for your flock.

-Either way you decide to build, the main goal is to DIY a run that provides protection and comfort.
-Whether it be a mansion run or simple, your chickens will be thankful!
+Either way you decide to build, the main goal is to a chicken run that’s not only cheap, but provides protection and comfort.
+Whether it be a mansion run or something simple, your chickens will be thankful!

 Sarah Rodriguez is a homesteading wife and mother of five living in Appalachia.
 She grew up in a homesteading and logging family.